pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0122.md

 [dedicated episode][observation-in-practice] to refactoring the SyncUps app to use the new `@Observable` macro.
 We found that we could delete a lot of code and simplify a lot of things, although we did run into one gnarly gotcha with the Observation framework.

-## [Reliable Async Testing][reliable-testing]

-One of the best new features to be added to Swift in the past few years was concurrency.
-It makes complex asynchronous code short and succinct, it provides all new tools for making concurrent code safe, and it unlocks all new patterns that were previously difficult to imagine.

-However, testing code involving Swift's new asynchronous tools remained allusive.
-It seems the moment you introduce the `async` or `await` keyword to your code you open up Pandora's box of non-determinism and flakiness in your code that is nearly impossible to test.
-You are forced to sprinkly `Task.yield`s or `Task.sleep`s throughout your tests just to push things forward and assert on how your feature is behaving.

-Reliably testing async code was such a problem that we started a [discussion][realiable-testing-forums] on the Swift forums to see what could be done about the situation… and unfortunately there's not much.
-At least not much in the way of official tools provided by Swift.

-But, over the course of [5 episodes][reliable-testing] we broken down why testing async code in Swift is so difficult, and provided a solution.
-We even packaged the tool up into an [open-source library][concurrency-extras-gh] that can help any code base test their async code in a fast and non-deterministic manner.

 ## [Composable Architecture 1.0][tca-1.0-collection]